 The following are rules of conduct not allowed on Library property.
 The examples provided are not exhaustive and the Library reserves the right to prohibit additional activities and behaviors that violate library rules, regulations or policies, not specifically listed below:

-Engaging in any activity in violation of Federal, State, local or other applicable law, or Library policy.
+Engaging in any activity in violation of Federal, State, local or other application law, or Library policy.

-- Carrying firearms and dangerous weapons of any type (except by law enforcement officers).
+- Carrying firearms and dangerous weapons for any type (except by law enforcement officers.)

 - Being under the influence of alcohol/illegal drugs and selling, using, or possessing alcohol/illegal drugs.

 - Verbally or physically threatening or harassing other patrons, volunteers, or staff, including stalking, staring, lurking, offensive touching or gestures, photographing without consent, and obscene acts such as sexual acts and indecent exposure.